amungo/AmungoFx3Dumper/README.md

  * 10b -> -1
  * 11b -> -3

-You can use AmgExtract to extracting several channels from output file and converting data to usual _signed char_ format.
+You can use AmgExtract to extract several channels from output file and converting data to usual _signed char_ format.
 AmgExtract is located here: https://github.com/amungo/AmgExtract